 Limit orders are increasingly important as the pace of the market quickens.
 Computer algorithms execute more than half of all stock market trades each day.
-Limit orders that restrict buying and selling prices can help investors avoid portfolio damage from wild market swings such as the ones investors saw in 2021 with the GameStop craze.
-If you have any questions about whether limit orders are right for you, speak with a financial advisor in your area.
+Limit orders that restrict buying and selling prices can help investors avoid portfolio damage from wild market swings such as the ones investors saw in with the GameStop craze.
+If you have any questions about investing in your portfolio, consider speaking with a financial advisor.

 What Is a Limit Order?